-I can't answer this question without two pieces of information.
-One: how long your thesis is, and two: a sample of your writing.
-I've edited a 60,000 word thesis in four days, but sometimes it takes two days to edit an 8,000 word thesis.
-It depends on the topic, and the quality of the writing.
+When you enter your thesis length into the order form, a return time will be generated.
+If you need it sooner, use the Sample Edit form to submit a sample and ask for a faster time.
+I can't guarantee anything until I've seen a sample of your writing.
+It depends on the topic and the quality of the writing.
 In general, my rule of thumb is 6000 words per day.
-This allows me some flexibility to take care of the shorter requests at the same time, and I don't get over tired.
+This speed allows me some flexibility to take care of the shorter requests at the same time, and I don't get over tired.
 I can't edit well when I'm too tired.
 Nonetheless, there are few editors who offer the kind of quick turnaround that I can.
 The average Master's thesis is between 10,000 and 20,000 words.
-I can return that in 2-3 days.
-Sometimes I work with doctoral students and they send one chapter at a time.
+I can proofread a 10,000 word thesis in 2 days.
+Sometimes I work with doctoral students who send one chapter at a time.
 I'm editing while they are writing the next chapter.
 In that case, the first chapter is sent using the form, which automatically creates an open order in my system, then subsequent chapters can be sent by email and I will send an invoice for payment based on the total length.

 The form and requested payment are based on your input.
 Unlike some services, which calculate your fee based on the actual number of words in your document, my calculation is based on your input.
 This way, you can include instructions in the document, or specifically ask me to exclude parts of the document when I edit.
 When I do the actual edit, I will notice discrepancies of payment amounts.
 Errors in your favour of over $5 will be refunded through PayPal.
 If you have paid too little, I may send an invoice for the additional amount at my discretion.
 In addition, a service fee of $5.00 may be added to the invoice to account for my time to issue the invoice.